 Once the deferment period is over and you are responsible for paying your interest, you have the option of either paying it as it accrues or allow it be added to your loan principal balance at the end of the deferment or forbearance period.

-Keep in mind that if you allow your interest to be capitalized rather than just paying the accrued interest, the total payment amount will be much higher.
+Keep in mind that if you allow your loan interest to be capitalized rather than just paying the accrued interest, the total payment amount will be much higher.
 You should also take into account that because interest increases so much, stopping your payments temporarily is not a great solution if your financial situation doesn't change.

 If you know that your difficulty in repaying your loans is temporary, deferment or forbearance may be a good short-term solution.